Contact Us, We're Here to Help!

 If you have recently lost a loved one to suicide, click here.

 Want to be part of the suicide prevention movement?
 Email email@example.com to request a suicide risk reduction "Gatekeeper Training" for your class, student group, or academic department.

 If you're experiencing suicidal thoughts, you're not alone.
 People who feel depressed often feel like there is no way out.
 Depression is highly treatable, there is help.

 - Suicide is the second leading cause of death among college students.

 - In a year, nearly 40% of college students will report feeling so depressed that it's difficult to function.

 Counseling and Psychological Services Wants To Help YOU!

 OSU offers professional counseling and medical staff who can help you create (or re-create) a life worth living.
 Intense emotional stress sometimes blinds people to alternative solutions to suicide...yet other solutions are almost always available.

 While some students see suicide as the solution to end all problems, suicide can also be understood as the problem to end all solutions.
 And, all too often, a completed suicide is a permanent solution to what might have been only a temporary problem.

-Our Counseling Services staff are experts when it comes to helping college students creatively solve their problems and reduce their pain.
+Our Counseling staff are experts when it comes to helping college students creatively solve their problems and reduce their pain.